stanford-scs/scp-spec/draft-mazieres-dinrg-scp-01.md

 ## Nomination

-For each slot, the SCP protocol begins in a nomination phase whose goal is to devise one or more candidate output values for the consensus protocol.
+For each slot, the SCP protocol begins in a NOMINATION phase whose goal is to devise one or more candidate output values for the consensus protocol.
 Nodes send nomination messages that contain a monotonically growing set of values in the following format: